14all-agency/shopify-llms-txt-directory/https-affinatiliving-com.md

   Updated: 2025-05-03T18:47:14Z
 - [About Us](https://affinatiliving.com/pages/about-us): About Affinati Luxury Candles & Natural Body Care for Everyday Self-Care At Affinati, we create handcrafted soy wax candles and natural body scrubs...
   Updated: 2025-08-06T23:38:00Z
+- [Your privacy choices](https://affinatiliving.com/pages/data-sharing-opt-out): As described in our Privacy Policy, we collect personal information from your interactions with us and our website, including through cookies and s...
+  Updated: 2025-12-09T02:37:27Z

 ## Policies